Skip to main content

 Next Topic: Incident Management Cheat Sheet

-Immutable infrastructure is a modern infrastructure paradigm where servers and components are replaced entirely rather than modified in-place after initial deployment.
-This approach eliminates configuration drift, increases deployment reliability, and ensures consistency across environments by treating infrastructure as disposable artifacts that are versioned, tested, and rebuilt from scratch for every change.
-The "cattle not pets" philosophy and phoenix server pattern form the foundation of this methodology.
-Immutable infrastructure aligns naturally with containerization, Infrastructure as Code (IaC), and cloud-native architectures, enabling automated, reproducible, and predictable deployments at scale.
+Immutable infrastructure is a modern paradigm where servers and components are replaced entirely rather than modified in-place after initial deployment.
+This eliminates configuration drift, increases deployment reliability, and ensures consistency across environments by treating infrastructure as disposable, versioned artifacts rebuilt from scratch for every change.
+The "cattle not pets" philosophy and the phoenix server pattern form its philosophical foundation, while containerization, Infrastructure as Code, and GitOps provide the practical tooling.
+In 2026, immutable principles extend from cloud VMs to purpose-built immutable operating systems like Talos Linux, to WebAssembly at the edge — making this approach central to secure, auditable, cloud-native operations.

 What This Cheat Sheet Covers